 What can be done during a flood emergency given the situation in your community now?

 Does the response to a flood event need to be improved?
 What should be prioritized?

-Also please note that the ACCD Vermont Economic Recovery Initiative includes resources for Continuity of Operations planning for communities and businesses.
+The VEM page for LEMP includes a template for municipal Continuity of Operations planning.
+Also, please note that the ACCD Vermont Economic Recovery Initiative Toolbox includes a Continuity of Operations tool for local businesses.